Last Update: 9/2/23

 Imagine how the power granted by this statute might be misused by a nosy or unscrupulous condo manager:

 “The association has the irrevocable right of access to each unit during reasonable hours, when necessary for the maintenance, repair, or replacement of any common elements or of any portion of a unit to be maintained by the association pursuant to the declaration or as necessary to prevent damage to the common elements or to a unit.”

-This is just one example of how different life can be for a condo unit owner and another home owner who lives within walking distance, but in a single family home.
+This is just one example of how different life can be for a condo unit owner and another homeowner who lives within walking distance but in a single-family home.
 Each unit owner must surrender some power to the condominium association in order to enjoy the benefits of a condo lifestyle.

 In addition to access, the condominium association has other powers as well: its Board of Directors is in charge of the overall condominium finances (collecting and recording condo fees and assessments; paying condo expenses; etc.); as well as the collection of past due fees and assessments; foreclosing on condos; maintaining the property; and making sure that all the unit owners are abiding by the condominium’s rules and regulations (along with its Articles of Incorporation, ByLaws, etc.).

 Understandably, friction occurs in the dealings between unit owners and their Condo Boards quite often.
-These controversies can escalate to a point where one or the other combatants decides to hire a lawyer.
+These controversies can escalate to a point where one or the other combatants decide to hire a lawyer.
 At this juncture, it’s hoped that negotiations can resolve the dispute and settle things to an amicable conclusion.

 However, experienced Florida condo lawyers have all sorts of war stories about condo cases that as a general rule fall into a few categories, such as: